 https://www.waterqualitydata.us/ogcservices/{wms|wfs}

-In a nutshell, both WFS and WMS services require an additional parameter called "SearchParams."
-SearchParams is a URL-encoded version of the Water Quality Portal search parameters that you pass along with the rest of the standard OGC query parameters.
-The service supports calls that return up to up to 250,000 sites.
-Calls that return large numbers of sites will take longer to load for the first time, as a cache is populated.
-After that, the service should respond to requests with response rates in the tens to hundreds of milliseconds.
-The Cache is cleared after new data is loaded to the portal, generally once a day at night.
+WFS and WMS services require an additional parameter, called "SearchParams", which is a URL-encoded version of the WQP search parameters.
+The service supports calls up to up to 250,000 sites.
+Calls that return large numbers of sites will take longer to load for the first time, as a cache is populated; subsequent responses will be much quicker.
+The cache is cleared after new data are loaded to the portal (once a day, at night).

 At this time, we support WMS GetMap, WMS GetFeatureInfo, and WMS GetLegendGraphic.

-For detailed information on constructing a WMS getmap request, please refer to the GetMap documentation at the Geoserver site.
+- For detailed information on constructing a WMS getmap request, refer to the GetMap documentation at the Geoserver site.

-Here is an example GetMap Request for stream sites that have samples for atrazine. the
+- Here is an example GetMap Request for stream sites that have samples for atrazine:

 {endpointName} | REST parameter | Argument | Discussion | Example |